Content Negotiation

 Essentially, content negotiation is the client telling the server what it is sending and what it wants in return, and the server determining if it can do what the client requests.

-Content negotiation validation in DotKernel API happens through middleware, and it ensures that the incoming request and the outgoing response conform to the content types specified in the config file for all routes or for a specific route.
+Content negotiation validation in Dotkernel API happens through middleware, and it ensures that the incoming request and the outgoing response conform to the content types specified in the config file for all routes or for a specific route.

 It performs validation on the Accept and Content-Type headers of the request and response and returning appropriate errors responses when necessary.